soulwing/bean-manager-locator/README.md

 MyService = beanManager.getBean(MyService.class);
 ```

-Those less commonly needed, you can also get a set of references to all beans
+Though less commonly needed, you can also get a set of references to all beans
 of a given type, and you can specify qualifier annotation classes to be more
 selective.
 For example, to get all beans of type `EncryptorService` that
 have the `AES` qualifier: